annaesvensson/yellow-contact/README.md

 <p align="center"><img src="contact-screenshot.png?raw=true" alt="Screenshot"></p>

+## How to install an extension

+[Download ZIP file](https://github.com/annaesvensson/yellow-contact/archive/main.zip) and copy it into your `system/extensions` folder.
+[Learn more about extensions](https://github.com/annaesvensson/yellow-update).

 ## How to use a contact page

 The contact page is available on your website as `http://website/contact/`.
 The webmaster's email is defined in file `system/extensions/yellow-system.ini`.
 You can set a different `Author` and `Email` in the [page settings](https://github.com/annaesvensson/yellow-core#settings-page) at the top of a page.
 To show a contact form on your website use a `[contact]` shortcut.